How do I get my degree?

 The front doors open at 6:00 PM.
 The Ceremony begins at 7:00 PM.
 Encourage your guests to arrive early to get the best seats.

 6:15 PM.
 Use the back door entrance behind Mount Baker Theatre.
 Do not be late!
 The check-in process includes picking up your reader card, honor cords (if applicable), Veteran cords (if applicable), getting pictures taken, and finding your place in the marching order.
 This process can take some time!

-How many guests may I invite to Commencement?
+How many guests may I invite to the Commencement Ceremony?

 Who needs a guest ticket?

 The theater requires that each person entering the theater must have a ticket.
 The only exception is lap infants under two years of age who do not need their own seat.
 Mount Baker Theatre is part of the Bellingham Public Facilities District and is subject to policies of the BPFD.